 2. A letter of support from a UW Geography faculty member willing to serve as doctoral advisor; and

 3. One additional letter of reference from a UW Geography faculty member.

 Students must ensure delivery of these materials no later than during the quarter before they wish to gain admission to the Ph.D. program.
-Because of the timing of funding awards, students are strongly advised to submit these materials by January 15.
+Because of the timing of funding decisions, students are strongly advised to submit these materials by January 15 to ensure full consideration for a post MA funding award.
 No applications will be accepted during Summer Quarter.

-Students may submit these materials before completing the M.A. program.
+Students may submit these materials before completing the M.A. program, indicating the date of expected completion.
 In no case will formal admission to the Ph.D. program occur before completion of the M.A.